replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/system-packages.md

 title: "System Packages"
 ---

-The system packages host preflight check can be used to validate that certain packages are installed for a specific operating system.
+The system packages host preflight check is used to validate that certain packages are installed for a specific operating system.

 ## System Packages Collector

 The `systemPackages` collector will collect information about the specified host system packages depending on the operating system the packages are listed under.
 The collector will automatically detect the operating system ID/name and the version, and check if it has a match for that operating system ID/name (and optionally the version) in the spec.
 If so, it will collect information about the packages specified in the spec.

-This collector does not require sudo privileges.
+Note: This collector does not require sudo privileges.

 ### Parameters